 We recognize that employee awareness is the most important aspect of promoting information security measures.
 For example, DENSO regularly conducts drills and training—such as by sending employees emails that look as if they could contain viruses.
 In addition to raising individuals’ awareness of security, in this way we put in place a structure for responding when the threat is real.

-Once a year, DENSO CORPORATION implements Targeted Attack Email Response Training in which a mock cyber virus-containing email is sent to all employees.
+DENSO CORPORATION implements Targeted Attack Email Response Training in which an email containing a mock cyber virus is sent to all employees.
 The timing of this training is random each year.
 This training aims to enhance employee awareness of the importance of not carelessly opening attached files or clicking on links in emails from unknown senders.
-It also aims to enhance awareness of reporting such emails to DENSO’s security hotline.
+It also aims to heighten the awareness of reporting such emails to DENSO’s security hotline.
 Furthermore, the training helps ensure that employees understand how to appropriately respond in the unlikely event that they do open an email containing a virus.

-In addition, we have designated March as a month for emphasizing the management of classified information.
-During this month, we offer educational programs to all employees on the latest risks related to information leaks and appropriate ways to respond to such risks.
-We also hold discussions with employees in small groups.
+In addition, we offer educational programs to all employees on the latest risks related to information leaks and appropriate ways to respond to such risks.
 In these ways, we make employees aware of the fact that each one of them serves as a stronghold for information management.

-We expect to accumulate various information assets internally as a result of progress toward a “connected society,” and these assets will be used in a large number of company divisions.
+We expect to accumulate various information assets internally and externally as a result of progress toward a “connected society,” and these assets will be used in a large number of company divisions.

 To ensure that the way we use information assets does not infringe upon the rights and interests of the information provider, we are working to forecast risks from a broad range of perspectives, including contract conditions and adherence to laws and regulations, formulate relevant rules, and establish a structure to appropriately manage and operate these assets.
 In these ways, we will work to strengthen governance going forward.